munificent/ui-as-code/in-progress/parameter-freedom.md

 Since Dart's syntactic legacy most strongly follows JavaScript and Java, I prefer `...`.
 I think it's more familiar and also stands out.
 If we later add support for destructuring assignment, that's the syntax we'd likely want to use for rest arguments there.

-Since the type annotation is optional, I think we should place it before the parameter name:
+Since the type annotation is optional, I think we should place the `...` before the parameter name:

-Figuring out *where* to place it is a little harder.
-Scala and Java place the modifier on the type:

 ```dart
 void concat(List<String> ...arguments) { ... }